AdobeDocs/commerce-learn.en/help/overview.md

 ---
-title: Adobe Commerce Videos and Tutorials
+title: Commerce Videos and Tutorials
 description: A collection of videos and tutorials for Adobe Commerce and Magento Open Source
 ---

-# Adobe Commerce Videos and Tutorials {#overview}
+# Commerce Videos and Tutorials {#overview}

 ![](./assets/banner.png)

-Welcome to the Adobe Commerce videos and tutorials collection.
-Using these resources along with the [documentation](https://experienceleague.adobe.com/docs/commerce.html) gives you a better understanding how to use Commerce to support your ecommerce business.
+Welcome to the Commerce videos and tutorials collection.
+Using these resources, along with the [documentation](https://experienceleague.adobe.com/docs/commerce.html), give you a better understanding how to use Commerce to support your ecommerce business.

 - Explore the content by topic and subtopic in the left navigation
 - Use the search field at the top of the page if you know what you are looking for